 August Gillis, with his sons Charles and Joseph, started cutting Tyndall Stone® in a small shop in Winnipeg in 1910.
 In 1915 he purchased quarry property just 1000 feet west of the Western Stone Company in Garson.
 The company incorporated in 1922 and officially became Gillis Quarries Limited.
 Tyndall Stone® continued to be cut in Winnipeg until a new plant was built at the quarry in 1968.

-Charles Gillis, who continued to run the business when his father died, was succeeded by his three sons, Charles, Bruce and Frank; they were later joined by their brother in-law Ivan Bickell.
+Charles Gillis, who continued to run the business when his father died, was succeeded by his two sons, Bruce and Frank.
 Today Bruce’s sons Keith and Doug, with their sister Donna, are the fourth generation of the Gillis family to operate Gillis Quarries Limited.

 THE QUARRYING PROCESS: Then